JoakimLandstrom/todo-react-app/README.md

 ```
 ##### You can now start building your first React component in ```app.js``` :thumbsup:

-# Basic requirements of the app:
+# Basic requirements of the app :star:
   - Add a new todo to your todo-list
   - Edit a todo
   - Remove a todo from the list
   - Mark a todo as "done"

-# Optional extra features:
+# Optional extra features :rocket:
   - Use Redux as your state container
   - Filter todos by status
   - Set a due date for a todo